shawngerrard/pulumi-litrepublic-www/README.md

     ```shutdown -h now```
     4. Once the RPI has shut down, remove the SD card and insert the USB flash drive containing our Ubuntu image.

-6. Once you've traversed through the initial Ubuntu configuration UI, **repeat steps 1 and 2** above.
+6. Once you've traversed through the initial Ubuntu configuration UI, **repeat steps 1 to 4** above.

 <hr />